daryllxd/lifelong-learning/self-improvement/rework.md

+Summary

+1. Ignore the real world: The real world isn't a place, it's an excuse.
+It's a justification for not trying.
+It has nothing to do with you.
+2. Learning from mistakes is overrated: You need to learn from your mistakes.
+You might learn what not to do again, but how valuable is that?
+Success gives you real ammunition.
+When something succeeds, you know what worked--and you can do it again.
+You still don't know what you should do next.
+Success is the experience that actually counts.
+3. Planning is guessing.
+Start referring to your business plans as business guesses, your financial plans as financial guesses, and your strategic plans as strategic guesses.
+Now you can stop worrying about them as much.
+They just aren't worth the stress.
+It's OK to wing it.
+4. Why grow?
+Why is expansion always the goal?
+Grow slow and see what feels right--premature hiring is the death of many companies.
+5. Workaholism.
+Working more doesn't mean you care more or get more done.
+It just means you work more.
+It is not sustainable.
+Workaholics don't save the day, they just use it up.
+6. Make a dent in the universe.
+This is your life's work.
+Do you want to build just another me-too product or do you want to shake things up?
+What you do is your legacy.
+7. Scratch your own itch.
+When you build a product or service, you make the call on hundreds of tiny decisions each day.
+If you're solving someone else's problem, you're constantly stabbing in the dark.
+When you solve your own problem, the light comes on.
+You know exactly what the right answer is.
+8. Draw a line in the sand.
+A strong stand is how you attract superfans.
+You'll turn some people off.
+That's life.
+We're willing to lose some customers if it means that others love our products intensely.
+That's our line in the sand.
+9. Outside money is Plan Z. We're in a service economy now.
+If you're running a business like that, avoid outside funding.
+Spending other people's money may sound great, but there's a noose attached.
+Here's why: You give up control.
+"Cashing out" begins to trump building a quality business.
+You wind up building what investors want instead of what customers want.
+Raising money is incredibly distracting.
+Seeking funding is difficult and draining.
+10. You need less than you think.

 ## REWORK

 We started out in 1999 as a three-person Web-design consulting firm.
 In 2004, we weren't happy with the project-management software used by the rest of the industry, so we created our own: Basecamp.
 When we showed the online tool to clients and colleagues, they all said the same thing: "We need this for our business too."
 Five years later, Basecamp generates millions of dollars a year in profits.